FiveFamilies/FiveFamiliesPublic/README.md

 ## Disclaimer

-The project is currently undergoing **HEAVY** development and therefore is not currently available for public testing, however the majority of updates will be publicly available on our github.
+The project is currently undergoing **HEAVY** development and therefore is not currently available for public testing.

 ## Media
 ![](https://raw.githubusercontent.com/FiveFamilies/FiveFamilies/main/fivefamilieslite.jpg)